-Next in Back to Basics we’re talking about how to determine the right size for a load of laundry and actually starting the washing machine.
+Next in the Laundry Basics series we’re talking about how to determine the right size for a load of laundry and actually starting the washing machine.

 These are all very good questions, and some of the answers can vary from machine to machine.